apache/servicecomb-service-center/frontend/Readme.md

 frontend_host_ip=127.0.0.1
 frontend_host_port=30103
 ```
-You can also change the the IP of Service-Center to which Frontend is connected over here  `app/apiList/apiList.js`

 ##### Running UI from source code
 However if you want to try our latest code then you can follow the below steps